VinceMarron/style_transfer/README.md

 # How it Works:

-For a general description and several pictures please see [style-transfer-theory.pdf](style-transfer-theory.pdf).
-For an explanation of the use of L2-Wasserstein instead of the Gatys et. al framework see [why_wasserstein.ipynb](why_wasserstein.ipynb).
+* For a general description and pictures: [style-transfer-theory.pdf](style-transfer-theory.pdf).
+* For an explanation of the use of L2-Wasserstein distance instead of the loss function from the [Gatys et. al](https://arxiv.org/abs/1508.06576) framework see [why_wasserstein.ipynb](why_wasserstein.ipynb).

-tl;dr - Runs the subject and style images through the convolution layers of the vgg19 network.
-Extracts probabalistic descriptions (first two moments) of the convolution filter activations across the respective images.
-Calculates L2-Wasserstein distance between these probability distributions and modifies the subject image to minimize this distance.
+tl;dr - Passes a subject and style image through the convolution layers of the vgg19 network.
+Extracts probabalistic descriptions (first two moments) of the convolution filter activations.
+Calculates L2-Wasserstein distance between these probability distributions and then modifies the subject image optimally to minimize this distance.

 # Running